-Children who attend an educational visit must have a permission slip signed by an adult who has parental responsibility.
-A permission slip is signed at the beginning of the year and a letter is sent to parents informing them of any visits that their child will be taking part in.
+Children who attend an educational visit must have a permission from an adult who has parental responsibility.
+Permissions are requested at the beginning of the year for visits to the local area, and a Reach More Parents message is sent to parents informing them of any visits that their child will be taking part in.

 The children on the trip have access to a person who is first aid trained at all times.
-All adults who organise a school visit undertake a detailed risk assessment which is shared with all adults on that trip and is sanctioned by the Headteacher.
+All adults who organise a school visit undertake a detailed risk assessment which is shared with all adults on that trip and is sanctioned by the Heads of School.
 The ratio of adult to child is always adhered to as a minimum requirement (see Educational Visits Policy).
 All visits are recorded on the Evolve website and sanctioned, when necessary, by KCC.